Epitome: A person or thing that is a perfect example of a particular type, quality, or class.

 Christ Conscious ~ Buddha Nature ~ Krishna Spirit ~ The Universal Aspect

 Epitome Perennial leaders represent social movements of the world among various cultures.
-Epitome Perennial leaders stand united under the call for love and justice.
-Epitome Perennial leaders hold within themselves the development of ideas and values seeking change through higher realms of thought, established through integration of consciousness.
+These leaders stand united under the call for love and justice, holding within themselves the development of ideas and values seeking change through higher realms of thought established through integration of consciousness.

 Epitome Perennial reflects the cycle of nature between good and evil, love and hate, truth and deception.
 It sits upon higher ground among sociopolitical conflict prior Utopian existence.
 Epitome Perennial characterizes the highest standard set forth by leaders serving to cultivate humanitarianism through tolerance and common-ground.
 This leads to the underlying question: why do we kill those who reflect the utmost within ourselves?